 While they are all traditional holiday sides, each has something special that puts them over the top, plus they all make great leftovers.

 While I love the flavor you get when you put stuffing inside the turkey, this recipe has even more flavor from Italian sausage plus you get some crispy edges.
 It’s like a savory bread pudding.

 2. Cranberry Sauce

 Why would you ever buy canned cranberry sauce when this cranberry sauce recipe is so simple to make.
 It’s the perfect compliment to all of the rich sides you’ll be having.
 You need to make this in advance so the Grand Mariner can soak into the sauce.
 While this is my family’s favorite I also love cranberry sauce with port and figs and cranberry sauce with roasted grapes.

 I generally choose one green vegetable to serve for Thanksgiving and it’s either broccoli casserole or green bean casserole.
-It’s hard to choose which so I’ve included both in my top 10 list.
-This broccoli casserole recipe is made with a homemade cheese sauce that is super creamy and then it’s topped with a crispy panko mixture.
+It’s hard to choose which so I’ve included both.
+The broccoli casserole recipe is made with a homemade cheese sauce that is super creamy and then it’s topped with a crispy panko mixture.
 If you want to serve a lighter broccoli dish, go with a traditional broccoli salad.

 No mushroom soup in this casserole, instead a mushroom based cream sauce and homemade crispy onions on top.
 Say goodbye to mushy green beans and hello to a delicious side dish.
 Want something lighter, try green beans with bacon.